With all the buzz about human intervention possibly harming our monarchs, some people are asking,

 Bottom line.
 The studies are few, with scientists disagreeing on the results.
 They are talking about the migrating generation, and often testing commercially raised monarchs, certainly not those lovingly raised in small numbers by monarch enthusiasts.

 Then there is the disease concern.
 Scientists were firm that crowding spreads disease.
 They are correct.
-These days, most monarch raisers insure that each caterpillar had plenty of space, and rearing bins are disinfected between broods.
+These days, most monarch raisers insure that each caterpillar has plenty of space, and rearing bins are disinfected between broods.
 Some rear monarchs only from eggs.
 My monarchs raised from eggs have rarely succumbed to disease.
 Now I’m not saying the survival rate is 100%, but it is more than 90, and those that have died have died alone, not in an epidemic.
 From the more mature caterpillars I have brought inside, I have had the odd case of npv, and near the end of the season OE, but it did not spread to other caterpillars, because I, like others, monitor the health of my caterpillars, and isolate any that appear to be sick.
 I have scoured the monarch rearing groups for years, and it seems like my experience is the norm in the regions where monarchs migrate.

 And now, we are seeing articles that the monarchs are not in trouble of extinction, but of course, we knew that.
 There are resident populations of monarchs in Hawaii, the southern states, New Zealand, and many islands.
 People are confused.
 If the monarchs aren’t in trouble, maybe we should focus our attention elsewhere?